 The Company reviews goodwill and IPR&D for impairment during the fourth quarter on an annual basis or more frequently if events or changes in circumstances indicate that goodwill might be impaired.
+The Company performed a qualitative assessment (step 0) to determine whether it is more likely than not that a reporting unit or intangible asset's fair value is less than its carrying amount.
+Based on this test, the Company determined they were not and that no additional impairment testing was needed.
 The Company has not recognized any impairment of goodwill or IPR&D in the current or prior periods.
 The Company continuously monitors for events and circumstances that could negatively impact the key assumptions in determining fair value thus resulting in the need for interim testing, including long-term revenue growth projections, profitability, discount rates, recent market valuations from transactions by comparable companies, volatility in the Company's market capitalization, and general industry, market and macro-economic conditions.
-No such events or circumstances, including the COVID-19 pandemic or electronics components shortage, that might negatively impact the key assumptions were observed in 2021 and, as such, nothing indicated the need for interim impairment testing.
+No such events or circumstances, including supply chain disruptions and electronics components shortage, that might negatively impact the key assumptions were observed in 2022 and, as such, nothing indicated the need for interim impairment testing.

-The Intangible Assets and related change in carrying values are set forth in the table below as of December 31, 2021 and December 31, 2020.
+The Intangible Assets and related change in carrying values are set forth in the table below as of December 31, 2022 and December 31, 2021.